Nongovernmental Organizations of Southeast Asia

 In addition to visiting a variety of NGOs, the program will also visit cultural sites, including the Grand Palace in Bangkok, the Killing Fields in Cambodia, and Angkor Wat.
 The program will also visit Elephant Nature Park, a sanctuary for rescued elephants that is considered a pioneer in the treatment of captive elephants.

 Read UO student Emily Edwards' blog about her experience in Thailand during this program in summer 2016.

-Internship Opportunity for UO students: Students have the option to combine this program with a 6-week or 8-week internship in Ho Chi Minh City, Vietnam through the UO GlobalWorks program.
-The internship would begin on July 23.
+Internship Opportunity for UO students: Students have the option to combine this program with a 6-week or 8-week internship through the UO GlobalWorks program.
 As part of the GlobalWorks application, you can also apply for the Freeman Internship Fellowship, which provides up to $5,000 in funding.
 Students wanting to combine this study abroad program with an internship need to complete both the GEO application and GlobalWorks application by January 15.
 Speak with your GEO advisor or UO GlobalWorks advisor Yifang Zhang for additional information.
-If you arrange your own internship in East or Southeast Asia, you are also eligibile to apply for the Freeman Internship Fellowship.
+If you arrange your own internship in East or Southeast Asia, you are also eligible to apply for the Freeman Internship Fellowship.

 In this program, you will enroll in two classes and earn a total of 8 UO quarter credits.
 Both classes are approved as 488/588 PPPM credit (Planning, Public Policy, and Management).

 - The classes count as major elective credits for all PPPM undergraduate and graduate students.
 For graduate students in the Master of Nonprofit Management program, the classes count towards the "Management Sequence."
 The classes count as electives for the PPPM and Nonprofit Administration minors.